rfbujan/backend_Task1/README.md

  	- `<UserToken requestToken(Credentials credentials)>`: synchronous implementation where clients need to wait for the token to be returned
  	- `<CompletableFuture<UserToken> requestTokenAsync(Credentials credentials)>`: Asynchronous implementation where clients don't need to wait for the token to be returned.

 The original interface, suggested in the assessment, has been splitted in three interface in order to follow the Single Responsibility Principle (SRP) which states that a class or module should have one, and only one, reason to change.
 Class should have one responsibility.

 As suggested, both implementations of *requestToken* have been designed in terms of *authentificate* and *issueToken*.
 This way, who ever implements the services will only need to implement the interfaces `TokenAuthenticator` and `TokenCreator` which contain the methods `User authenticate(Credentials credentials)` and `UserToken issueToken(User user) ` respectively.
+The  `rfbujan.backend_taks1.token_provider.TokenProviderTask1.java class` implements these two methods

 The non-blocking nature of the `CompletableFuture<UserToken> requestToken(Credentials credentials)` is provided by the *CompletableFeature* added in Java 8 (as suggested in the assessment).
 For doing that, the asynchronous *requestToken* method makes use of the *supplyAsync* factory method which accepts a *Supplier* as argument and returns a *CompletableFuture* that will be asynchronously completed with the value obtained by invoking that *Supplier*.
 This *Supplier* will be run by one of the *Executors* in the *ForkJoinPool*.